desihub/fastspecfit/doc/iron.rst

 For a small but important fraction of quasar (QSO) targets, the redshift determined by Redrock is incorrect.
 To mitigate this issue, the DESI team has developed an approach to rectify the redshift nominally measured by Redrock using the machine-learning algorithm ``QuasarNet``.
-In the Fuji and Guadalupe ``FastSpecFit`` VACs we adopt the same algorithm.
+In the Iron and Guadalupe ``FastSpecFit`` VACs we adopt the same algorithm.

 Specifically, let ``redrockfile`` and ``qnfile`` be the full pathname to a given